 - Add one cup of salt and stir it in.

 - Place the pot on your stovetop or range and bring it to a rolling boil.

 - Once the water is boiling, wet your T-shirt.
 Just run it under the sink until it's fully saturated.
 This step is important because a dry T-shirt will just float on top of the water.
 It'll be much harder to submerge if you haven't wet it first.

 - Turn your burner to low heat so that the water is no longer boiling.

 - Place your wet T-shirt in the pot of salt water.

-- Use a wooden spoon or other utensil to poke out the air bubbles and make sure the shirt is under the water.
+- Use a wooden spoon or another utensil to poke out the air bubbles and make sure the shirt is under the water.

-- Put the lid on your pot and leave it sit on a low heat (with the shirt inside) for 30 to 45 minutes.
+- Put the lid on your pot and leave it to sit on low heat (with the shirt inside) for 30 to 45 minutes.

 - Once the shirt has cooled enough to touch, rinse it thoroughly to remove the excess salt residue.